Build Your Own Cornhole Boards: A Step-by-Step Guide Skip to content

 C) Finishing

-Here is the list of some items you’ll be needed for finishing job:
+Here is the list of some items you’ll need for finishing job:

 • Wood filler